smartsheet-platform/smartsheet-python-sdk/README.md

   response = ss_client.Passthrough.post('/sheets', payload)
 ```

-## Contributing
-If you would like to contribute a change to the SDK, please fork a branch and then submit a pull request.

-### Running the Tests
+## Running Integration or Mock API Tests
-#### All
+### All
 1. Run `pytest`.
 Note, the integration and mock API tests will fail unless the mock server is running.
 See [Mock API Tests](#mock-api-tests) and [Integration Tests](#integration-tests)

-#### Integration Tests
+### Integration Tests
 1. Follow the instructions [here](tests/integration/README.md)
 2. Run `pytest tests/integration`

-#### Mock API Tests
+### Mock API Tests
-1. Clone the [Smartsheet SDK tests](https://github.com/smartsheet-platform/smartsheet-sdk-tests) repo and follow the instructions from the README to start the mock server
+1. Clone the [Smartsheet SDK tests](https://github.com/smartsheet-platform/smartsheet-sdk-tests) repository, and then follow the instructions from the README to start the mock server
 2. Run `pytest tests/mock_api`

+## Contributing
+If you would like to contribute a change to the SDK, please fork a branch and then submit a pull request.

 ## Support
 If you have any questions or issues with this SDK please post on StackOverflow using the tag ["smartsheet-api"](http://stackoverflow.com/questions/tagged/smartsheet-api) or contact us directly at api@smartsheet.com.